 In the weeks and months to come, expect significant challenges to business, B2B and B2C.
 Companies with a solid business analytics strategy and great data sources will have a significant advantage over companies without these assets.

 How can business analytics help?
+What do you, a marketer and business analyst, need to know?
 To answer this question, we first need to understand what business analytics is.

 What is Business Analytics?